 Born Dorset, England

-Born in Poole, Dorset, England, Philip Sutton moved to London to study at the Slade School of Art (1948-53), where he was taught by William Coldstream and won the Summer Composition Prize (1952).
+Philip Sutton was born in Poole, Dorset, but grew up in Leyton in East London.
+He left school at fourteen and worked in a drawing office before carrying out three years national service during which he was involved with the Berlin Airlift.
+He used his ex-serviceman's grant to study at the Slade School of Fine Art in 1949, where he was taught by William Coldstream and went on to win the Summer Composition Prize (1952).
 He subsequently received scholarships to travel to Spain, France and Italy before he returned to teach at the Slade (1954-1963).
 He has travelled widely to Australia, Fiji, Crete, Ireland and Cornwall in order to paint.
-In 1956, Sutton had his first solo show at Roland, Browse and Delbanco.
-He has since had exhibitions at the Geffrye Museum, London (1959), Leeds City Art Gallery (1960), exhibitions in Newcastle, Bradford and Edinburgh in (1961) and at the Graves Art Gallery, Sheffield (1971).
-Visit the artist's website.
+In 1956, Sutton had his first solo show at the emigre art dealers Roland, Browse and Delbanco, to whom he was introduced by William Coldstream, and where he subsequently showed frequently in the 1960s and 1970s.
+He has since had exhibitions at the Geffrye Museum, London (1959), Leeds City Art Gallery (1960), in Newcastle, Bradford and Edinburgh (1961), and at the Graves Art Gallery, Sheffield (1971).

 Object type painting